GrapesJS/grapesjs/README.md

 <p align="center"><img src="http://grapesjs.com/img/grapesjs-front-page-m.jpg" alt="GrapesJS" width="500" align="center"/></p>

-GrapesJS is a free and open source Web Builder Framework which helps you building HTML templates to be used inside sites, newsletters and mobile apps.
-Mainly GrapesJS was designed to be used inside a [CMS] to speed up a creation of dynamic templates.
+GrapesJS is a free and open source Web Builder Framework which helps building HTML templates, faster and easily, to be delivered in sites, newsletters or mobile apps.
+Mainly, GrapesJS was designed to be used inside a [CMS] to speed up the creation of dynamic templates.
 To better understand this concept check the image below

 <br/>
 <p align="center"><img src="http://grapesjs.com/img/gjs-concept.png" alt="GrapesJS - Style Manager" height="400" align="center"/></p>